OSURoboticsClub/osurc-website/content/teams/Rover/index.md

     - IMG_1867.JPG
     - IMG_8878.jpeg
     - IMG_9352.jpeg
+tagline: Mars Rover is a multidisciplinary team of dedicated engineers, scientists and robotics enthusiasts committed to designing, building and operating a small-scale Mars Rover.
 ---

 # About the Team

-Mars Rover is a multidisciplinary team of dedicated engineers, scientists and robotics enthusiasts committed to designing, building and operating a small-scale Mars Rover.
 The group is split into three subteams: Electrical, Mechanical, and Software.
 Each subteam is responsible for designing, developing and implementing every component on the rover; from custom PCBs by Electrical, a six-axis arm by Mechanical, to autonomous navigation by Software.

 OSU's Rover Team competes at the Canadian International Rover Challenge in Drumheller, Alberta, Canada.